Track Lab: extensible data acquisition software for fast pixel detectors, online analysis and automation: Conclusion

 In the latest version, Track Lab is compatible with 7~popular operating systems (including 5~GNU/Linux distributions) and 2~CPU architectures.
 While binaries and documentation are publicly available for non-commercial use, source code is accessible upon request.
 Software contributions are welcome and encouraged.

 \acknowledgments

-The authors wish to thank Lukáš Meduna for his valuable contributions to Track Lab in initial stages of software development, and Milan Beneš for his help with extensive on-premises testing.
+The authors wish to thank Lukáš Meduna for his valuable contributions to Track Lab in initial stages of software development, Milan Beneš and Radu-Emanuel Mihai for their help with extensive on-premises testing.
 This work was carried out within Medipix Collaborations.
 The authors acknowledge funding from the Czech Science Foundation (GAČR) under grant number~GM23-04869M.